South Carolina Solar Panel Savings Calculator

 What is the solar payback period in South Carolina?

-The average payback period for solar panels in South Carolina is approximately 9 years.
+Based on the inputs above, the payback period for solar panels in South Carolina is approximately 16.9 years before any documented state or utility incentive.
 After that, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty life.

 Solar Savings in Nearby States